BeyondTest1/testack/libs/jest_environment_testack/README.md

 ## Usage:
 Update your [Jest configuration](https://jestjs.io/docs/configuration):

+You can then update your Jest configuration to use Testack.
+There are two ways to do this:
-Testack can be used within a Jest environment by adding the following annotations to your test file:
+1. Add the following annotations to your test file:
 ```
 /**
  * @jest-environment jest-environment-testack